 - How will students be expected to enter and leave the classroom?

 - How will you use physical distancing during class?
-NOTE: The Provost’s Office has provided instructions for announcing distancing procedures, and for creating a seating chart
+NOTE: The Provost’s Office has provided this document which outlines instructions for creating a seating chart.

 - How will daily classroom activities be modified?
-(See below!)
+(See next section!)

 - Also, it may be useful to ask students what digital devices they have, so you can plan ahead for activities.
 Not all students might have smartphones, laptops, or tablets, or peripherals like headphones, and many may have one kind of hardware but not another.

-For additional guidelines on higher education practices, see UT’s advice on best practices in the classroom, the CDC guidance for institutions of higher education, and the State of Tennessee’s guidance, and the Provost’s Office Instructor Responsibilities page.
+For additional guidelines on higher education practices, see UT’s advice on best practices in the classroom, the CDC guidance for institutions of higher education, and the State of Tennessee’s guidance, and the Provost’s Office COVID-19 resources page.